Ciamuthama/Twiga-Foods/README.md

 ## 🎯 Project Goals
--Practice React fundamentals
+- Practice React fundamentals
--Learn how to import components, libraries, and styles in a React project -Implement a carousel with dynamic content
+- Learn how to import components, libraries, and styles in a React project
+- Implement a carousel with dynamic content

 ## 🛠️ Installation